Oktoberfest Tickets & Reservations

 Oktoberfest tickets (and by that we really mean beer tent reservations) can only be purchased directly from the individual beer tents themselves and can be extremely difficult to get.
 Again, if you plan to make reservations, ONLY purchase beer tent tickets directly from the tents.
 Never buy them via some “online ticket reseller” or eBay or out of the back of someone’s minivan, for instance.

-Join the Oktoberfest Tickets & Reservations Facebook group for tips and information on how to get Oktoberfest reservations. ⇣⇣⇣
+Join the Oktoberfest Travel Facebook group for tips and info on how to get Oktoberfest reservations. ⇣⇣⇣

 If Oktoberfest tickets / reservations are in your future, you’ll want to arrange them as soon as possible.
 Like, yesterday.
 Put down the Rubik’s Cube and get to work–you’re never going to solve that thing anyway.

 Each tent makes their reservations available to the public at their own discretion.
 Some in March, some in April, some even as early as December. (#germanefficiency) Some of the most popular tents will book up in just a couple of days, and reservations for weekends tend to be booked years in advance as it is.

 Feeling discouraged?
 We have Oktoberfest tours & packages that include beer tent reservations here.
 Read on for more information on acquiring beer tent tickets. ⇣⇣⇣